nopnop2002/esp-idf-gy85/README.md

 http://esp32.local/
 ```

-As you move the IMU it plots the X, Y and Z values.
+As you rotate the IMU it plots the X, Y and Z values.
 X, Y, Z offset are displayed.

 ![gy85-calib-1](https://user-images.githubusercontent.com/6020549/233240180-22a5bbc6-f25b-4d07-9910-1655c9a3964a.jpg)